 Dated Saturday November 20th, 1920, the full page advertisement for Waterman’s pens at L.G.
 Sloan shows an early version of Santa Claus.
 This was before the fat, jolly man in a short red coat popularised by American-born Swedish artist and illustrator Haddon Sundblom during the 1920s in a series of advertisements for Coca Cola.
 Santa’s bulging sack carries the screw-motion ‘Safety’ pens typical of the 1920s, as well as early lever fillers in engine turned black hard rubber, some with metal embellishments.

 It’s a wonderfully visual thing, but doesn’t really have a value as it’s in terrible condition, having been found behind a picture that Ian was asked to reframe.
 It’s torn in a number of places, drier than the Sahara, and stained where it was folded to fit the frame.
 But that’s not the point – it’s just a wonderful thing, and very rare and very festive too.
+And nearly a century old!!
 If you’re not after a fountain pen this year, I hope that you receive whatever ‘Christmas Gift of Permanent Value & Appreciation‘ you desire.

 Happy Christmas, one and all!